 Exclusions: Unavailable to students with credit for GAEL303.

 This course will reinforce, extend, and apply the language skills developed in GAEL3101, enabling the student to analyse the style, content, purpose and perspective of spoken communication in Gaelic and provide a critical response.

 GAEL3700 Special Topics in Celtic Studies

 Credits: 6

 Topics will change according to student and faculty interests.

 GAEL3701, 3703 Special Topics in Celtic Studies

 Credits: 3, 3

 Topics will change according to student and faculty interests.

 GAEL4700 Special Topics in Celtic Studies

 Credits: 6

 Topics will change according to student and faculty interest.

-GENDER AND WOMEN'S STUDIES (GWST)

-GWST1101 Introduction to Gender and Women's Studies

-Credits: 3

-This course will serve as an introduction to some of the significant topic areas in the fields of gender and women's studies.
-Students will be invited to critically examine the social understanding of gender and the powerful role that gender plays in the arenas of family, personal relationships, the criminal justice system, the economy, work, the media, health sexualities, security and the environment.

 GEOLOGY (GEOL)

 Geology is the study of the earth, its materials, its behaviour and its evolution.
 A geologist is an earth scientist, concerned on the one hand with immediate and practical problems such as the discovery of mineral deposits, oil, natural gas and water, on the other hand, the earth scientist may be absorbed in the fascinating studies of the earth's formation and subsequent history.
 The interests of many geologists reach outward to the moon and planets.
 The common ground in all these fields is their intense interest in the chemical and physical nature of earth materials, the nature and effects of earth processes, and the historical interpretation of the record.

 GEOL1101 Physical Geology

 Credits: 3

 Exclusions: Unavailable to students with credit for GEOL101.

 The study of the universe, solar system and moon; minerals, rocks, elements of stratigraphy and structure of the earth; cycle of erosion and deposition; and glaciation, natural processes.

 GEOL1201 Introduction to Historical Geology

 Credits: 3

 Exclusions: Unavailable to students with credit for GEOL102.

 The unifying theory of plate tectonics is examined.
 The geologic timetable is discussed in relation to earth's environmental and paleogeographic changes.
 Labs include plant and animal fossils, geologic structures and geologic processes.

 GEOLOGY - ENGINEERING TECHNOLOGY (GEOL)

 GEOL1103 Physical Geology I

 Credits: 3

 Exclusions: Unavailable to students with credit for GEOL111.

 An introduction to Earth, earth materials and the processes that formed them.
 Labs include rock and mineral identification, introductory topographic maps and field trips.

 GEOL1203 Physical Geology II

 Credits: 3

 Prerequisites: GEOL1103.

-Exclusions: Unavailable to students with credit for GEOL112.
+Exclusions: Unavailable to students with credit for GEOL111.

 Introduction to geological time, cycles of erosion and deposition, plate tectonics and the development of the landscape.
 Labs include physical external processes with introductory fossil identification.

 GEOL2101 Engineering Geology

 Credits: 3

 Exclusions: Unavailable to students with credit for GEOL234.

 Rock and mineral identification for aggregate selection and AAR concerns.
 Rock-mass calculations examined, geotechnical methods to assess geological hazards and preferred engineering solutions.
 Introduction to aerial photos, topographic and geological maps.
 Field trip to local quarries and geologic structures.
 Petroleum related topics will be discussed.

 GEOL3101 Hydrogeology

 Credits: 3

 Prerequisites: GEOL1203.